vaskoGut/Learning/README.md

     If we want to pass some function, to the component, and we don't want that component to be rerendered.
     Then can use useCallback.
 Example:
     ![image](https://github.com/vaskoGut/Learning/assets/7413864/b131c944-ff04-4800-8e52-c9e9fbde5161)

+   22. ###   use-ref
+       1. UseREf is hook, which we need if we want to operate directly with DOM.
+       2. Example of use: if we need for example some input in form to be auto  focused.
+We need to find that element in DOM and autofocus.
+       3. UseReff return object with current property.
+          ```javascript
+            const refValue = useRef(0); // this will return { current: 0 } object.
+          ```